 - Pumpkin treats: Of course, sometime this fall you need to make pumpkin bread (from The Frugal Girls) and pumpkin pie (from I Wash You Dry).
 But you should also try some offbeat pumpkin recipes, like these pumpkin snickerdoodles (from No. 2 Pencil) or these no bake pumpkin cheesecake balls (from Who Needs a Cape).

 - Apple cider: This is a no-fuss drink that’s easy to add to your teatime.
-Buy the gallon jug from the store and add orange slices and cinnamon sticks when you heat it up, or make your own using a recipe like this slow cooker apple cider from Thinking Outside the Sandbox.
+Buy the gallon jug from the store and add orange slices and cinnamon sticks when you heat it up.

-- Apple treats: It’s the season for apple pie (from Midget Mama), apple crisp (from Humming Homebody), and apple bread (from the Happier Homemaker).
+- Apple treats: It’s the season for apple pie (from Midget Mama) and apple crisp (from Humming Homebody).
 Go for full-out fall goodness with caramel apples (from Adventures of a DIY Mom) or opt for a simple tasty option of apple slices with dips like chocolate or caramel sauce for an easy teatime treat.

 Fun Fall Decorations